namin/argument-debugger/output.md

 🔧 GENERATING REPAIR...

 APPLYING:
--  ADD: "c4: Studies show a direct correlation between playing violent video games and aggressive behavior in children."
--  ADD: "c5: Data from national surveys indicates that over 90% of children aged 8-16 play video games regularly."
--  ADD: "c6: Aggressive behavior in children is harmful to society and to the children themselves."
--  ADD: "c7: Banning video games for children is an effective way to prevent them from playing video games."
--  ADD: "c8: Society has a responsibility to protect children from harmful influences."

-AFTER REPAIR:
+Added text: "Here's the argument with the requested additions:

+"Video games cause violence. **Studies have shown a correlation between prolonged exposure to violent video games and increased aggressive behavior in children.** Children play many video games. **Data indicates that a significant percentage of children spend multiple hours per week playing video games, often including those with violent content.** Therefore, we should ban video games for children **to protect them from developing aggressive tendencies and to foster a safer environment for their development.**""

+Parsing repaired argument...

-Modified structure:
+Parsed structure:
-- c1: Video games cause violence. (premise)
-- c2: Children play many video games. (premise)
-- c3: Therefore, we should ban video games for children. (conclusion)
-- r4: c4: Studies show a direct correlation between playing violent video games and aggressive behavior in children. (premise)
+- c1: Video games cause violence.
+Studies have shown a correlation between prolonged exposure to violent video games and increased aggressive behavior in children. (premise)
-- r6: c5: Data from national surveys indicates that over 90% of children aged 8-16 play video games regularly. (premise)
+- c2: Children play many video games.
+Data indicates that a significant percentage of children spend multiple hours per week playing video games, often including those with violent content. (premise)
-- r8: c6: Aggressive behavior in children is harmful to society and to the children themselves. (premise)
-- r10: c7: Banning video games for children is an effective way to prevent them from playing video games. (premise)
+- c3: We should ban video games for children to protect them from developing aggressive tendencies and to foster a safer environment for their development. (conclusion)
-- r12: c8: Society has a responsibility to protect children from harmful influences. (premise)
-- ['c1', 'c2'] → c3 (deductive)
+- ['c1', 'c2'] → c3 (causal)

 Re-analyzing logical structure...